Matthew 26

 [23] And answering He said, The one having dipped the hand with Me in the dish, the same will betray Me.

-Comments Matthew 26:23 The Lord gave them a hint, but He did not give specifics.
-As the Passover was set in the past, a long table will be set, and all the food will be on the table.
-Everybody will come to join the meal together as one; it is a bond between people.
-You share the same table, share the same bowl of food, share as unity, as a family.
-The Lord’s Supper is done the same way: set the food on the table, and all the disciples and the Lord will join the same table, a long table, and it will have a bowl in the middle, and each one will take from it.
-That is why the relationship between Him and the disciples is as tight as one family; they share the meal in the middle of the table.
-The Lord treated His disciples as one family, and all of them dipped their hands together with the Lord in one bowl, which is why the Lord said that the one who dipped from the same plate as Him would betray Him.
-The saying “the one having dipped the hand with Me in the dish” tells that one of the disciples will betray Him, but the Lord doesn’t identify him here clearly.
+Comments Matthew 26:23 The Lord gave them a hint; however, He did not say specifics.
+The way the Passover was set up in the past: a long table would be set up, with all the food on it.
+Everybody would come to join the meal together as one; it was a bond between people; you would share the same table, share the same bowl of food; sharing as unity, as a family.
+The Lord’s Supper was done in the same way: set the food on the table, and all the disciples and the Lord Jesus joined the same table.
+A long table with a bowl in the middle, and each would take from it; that was why the relationship between Him and the disciples was tight, as one family, sharing the meal in the middle.
+The Lord treated His disciples as one family.
+All they dipped together with the Lord in one bowl.
+And that was why the Lord said the one who dipped the same plate with Him would betray Him.
+But, the saying “the one having dipped the hand with Me in the dish” just tells us that one of the disciples was betraying Him, but the Lord doesn’t identify him here clearly.

 [24] The Son of Man goes, even as it is written of Him; but woe to that man through whom the Son of Man is betrayed!
 Better would it be for him if that man had not been born.